dotkernel/dot-maker/docs/book/v1/component/service-interface.md

 **The name must contain only letters and numbers.**

 > You don't have to append "ServiceInterface" to the name.
-It is automatically appended.
-See our [Naming Standards](../naming-standards.md) page for more information.
+> It is automatically appended when necessary.
+> See our [Naming Standards](../naming-standards.md) page for more information.

 If you leave the name blank, the process will exit.